 Responsible Conduct of Research

-Students must enroll in the RCR training course, GS 0900 titled, "Essential Research Practices: Responsible Conduct of Research."
+All new Ph.D. students and many postdoctoral scholars* are required to enroll in the RCR training course, GS0900 titled, "Essential Research Practices: Responsible Conduct of Research."
 This is a zero credit hour pass/fail course, so there are no costs associated with registration for new Ph.D. students.
-Postdoctoral scholars can use the Tuition Assistance Program to cover the costs of registration, etc. associated with this course.
-The course consists of a day-long seminar with breakout sessions, discussion and essay component.
+Postdoctoral scholars can register here for this course at no cost.

-Contact information: Dr. Timothy Stemmler (firstname.lastname@example.org) Associate Dean of the Graduate School.
+Questions?
+Contact Dr. Todd Leff, associate dean of the Graduate School.